 CARE FOR OTHERS – MAKE A DIFFERENCE

-Brighton and Hove City Council are recruiting for a 30 hour, permanent, Care Worker to work at Windlesham Road.
+Brighton and Hove City Council are recruiting 1 part time, permanent, Care Officer.

 Are you looking for a rewarding, varied role where each day can offer a fresh challenge?
 Are you passionate about making a real difference to someone’s life?
 Value treating people with dignity and respect?